Out-of-time-order correlation and detection of phase structure in Floquet transverse Ising spin system: Conclusion

 OTOCs can be experimentally calculated \cite{Li2017}, and Floquet systems can be experimentally realized \cite{allen2007, Chitsazi2017}.
-Our study outlines how LMOTOC can be a useful tool to distinguish the phases of a Floquet system.
+Our study outlines the analytical calculation of the TMOTOC, its behavior with the separation between the observables and how LMOTOC can be a useful tool to distinguish the phases of a Floquet system.